What Should I do if I see a Bicyclist get Hit by a Vehicle?

 Call 911, then try to record any important information you can.
 Only approach the scene and try to assist the victim if it is safe for you to do so.
 Use caution in attempting to render any kind of first aid if you are medically untrained.

-You may be an important witness for the bicyclist so please call the police and report what you saw.
-You may be able to corroborate the bicyclist's story and help them receive compensation for their injuries.
-If the accident appears to be serious, call 9-1-1.
-If possible, try to write down license plate numbers and anything else you noted while witnessing the accident.
+if you witness a collision between a bicyclist and a vehicle, you may be an important eyewitness for the cyclist’s case against the driver of the vehicle that hurt them, so try to contact the police and report what you saw.
+You may be able to corroborate the bicyclist’s account and help them receive compensation for their injuries.
+If the accident appears to be serious, call 911 so an ambulance can be dispatched.
+If possible, try to write down vehicle descriptions, license plate numbers, and anything else you observed about the accident.

 Safety Tips for Encountering a Bicycle Accident

-If you encounter a bicycle accident, maintain your health and safety while helping the victims.
+If you come across a bike accident or any other vehicular accident, it’s important to maintain your own health and safety before attempting to help the injured victims.
 First, drive a safe distance past the scene so you’re away from any immediate danger.
 Also, this will ensure you don't block or get hit by arriving emergency vehicles.
-Then, call 9-1-1 to get help to the scene.
-After that, slowly and carefully approach the victims to see if they need help but don't administer healthcare unless you're a qualified medical professional.
-Finally, if there is any danger like smoke or fire, stay away until the fire department has controlled the area.
+Then call 911 to get help to the scene.
+After that, carefully approach the victims to see if they need help but don't administer medical treatment unless you're a qualified medical professional.
+Finally, if there is any danger like smoke or fire, stay a safe distance until the fire department has arrived on the scene.

-Can I be Sued if I try and Help Someone After an Accident?
+Can I be Sued if I try to Help Someone After an Accident?

 Did You Witness a Bicycle Accident in Illinois?

-Rosenfeld Injury Lawyers LLC can help the victim get the help and compensation they deserve.
-Victims have a limited amount of time to file a claim.
-To help those injured in a bike accident, contact our offices and speak with Rosenfeld Injury Lawyers LLC.
+Rosenfeld Injury Lawyers LLC helps bicycle accident victims get the help and compensation they deserve.
+Injured plaintiffs have a limited amount of time to file a claim.
+To help someone whom you witness getting injured in a bike accident, call our offices and speak with an experienced bicycle accident injury attorney.